 Upon completion of these requirements, the student's credentials will be presented to the Graduate Admission Committee for consideration for admission to degree candidacy.

 Advisory Committee

-Each student who has achieved admission to the program as an advanced graduate (Ed.S.) student is assigned or selects a three-member Advisory Committee approved by the Dean of the School of Education.
-The Advisory Committee may contain more than three members, if the program requires.
+Each student who has achieved admission to the program as an advanced graduate (Ed.S.) student is assigned a three-member Advisory Committee approved by the Dean of the School of Education.

 Attendance Policy